 3. Holding your breath

-By holding your breath while doing kegels, you’ll create an increase in intra-abdominal pressure.
-This pressure will make you feel tight and like your kegels are really working, however, in reality it’s putting pressure onto your pelvic floor and this pressure can lead to pelvic dysfunction.
+By holding your breath while doing Kegels, you’ll create an increase in intra-abdominal pressure.
+This pressure will make you feel tight and like your Kegels are really working; however, in reality, it’s putting pressure onto your pelvic floor and this pressure can lead to pelvic dysfunction.
 If you can’t hold kegel exercises as much as you’d like, controlling your breath may just fix this for you.

-The easiest way of getting around this one, is by simply being aware that it’s an issue!
-Most of us will hold our breath without realising, so focus on maintaining a breathing pattern.
-This will not only stop you from holding your breath, but will also help with your posture and the overall effectiveness of the kegels.
+The easiest way of getting around this one is by simply being aware that it’s an issue!
+Most of us will hold our breath without realizing it, so focus on maintaining a breathing pattern.
+This will not only stop you from holding your breath but will also help with your posture and the overall effectiveness of the Kegels.

 4. Overworking yourself

-It’s recommended you hold a contraction for between 3 and 5 seconds before releasing, rest for 3 to 5 seconds and then repeat.
-This process should be done 10 times, and can be done up to 3 times a day.
+Remember: it’s recommended you hold a contraction for between 3 and 5 seconds before releasing, rest for 3 to 5 seconds and then repeat.
+This process should be done 10 times and can be done up to 3 times a day.

-Your pelvic floor needs to rest in order to repair and become stronger.
-Holding contractions for too long or doing more than 3 sets a day isn’t going to give your pelvic floor the time it needs to repair itself and may end up causing damage.
+Your pelvic floor needs to rest to repair and become stronger.
+Holding contractions for too long or doing more than 3 sets a day isn’t going to give your pelvic floor the time it needs to repair itself, and may end up causing damage.